Research Student Self-Assessment

 the data for detailed analysis on your own computer.

-For the latest information about URSSA and how to use it, please
+For the latest information about URSSA, validation of its core scales, and how to use it, please

 visit E&ER's web site: